+Figure 6.2 Location of Clusters in relation to BUAB

 Cross Green

 This is by far the largest cluster outside of the village core with around 20 dwellings.
 There are no farms within this cluster so the older houses are modest in scale.